I didn't remember to look for it until I have four minutes or one minute left.

 They're too arrogant, folks.

-And there's there's too much narcissism and hubris involved here for them to ever experience shame or to even admit that they've been wrong about something.
+And there's too much narcissism and hubris involved here for them to ever experience shame or to even admit that they've been wrong about something.

-So something like this is not going to teach them a lesson.
+So, something like this is not going to teach them a lesson.

 The CBS puts this out today.